antihax/goesi/esi/docs/CorporationApi.md

 # **GetCorporationsCorporationIdShareholders**
 > []GetCorporationsCorporationIdShareholders200Ok GetCorporationsCorporationIdShareholders(ctx, corporationId, optional)
-Get corporation members
+Get corporation shareholders

-Return the current member list of a corporation, the token's character need to be a member of the corporation.  ---  This route is cached for up to 3600 seconds
+Return the current shareholders of a corporation.  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters